mozilla/addon-sdk/doc/dev-guide-source/guides/stability.md

 Developers using the SDK's APIs need to know how far they can trust that a given API will not change in future releases.
-At the same time, developers maintaining and extending the SDKs APIs need to be able to introduce new APIs that aren't yet fully proven, and to retire old APIs when they're no longer optimal or supported by the underlying platform.
+At the same time, developers maintaining and extending the SDK's APIs need to be able to introduce new APIs that aren't yet fully proven, and to retire old APIs when they're no longer optimal or supported by the underlying platform.